 Richard Bramston died on 1 August 1939 at St George District Hospital, Kogarah.
 He is buried with his wife at Woronora Cemetery, Sutherland.

-One of his brothers, William Bramston, was an alderman on Waterloo Council, and another brother, George Bramston, was an alderman on Canterbury City Council.
+One of his brothers, William Bramston, was an alderman on Waterloo Council.
+Richard’s son, George Bramston, was an alderman on Canterbury City Council.

 Occupation & interests